Call for a Policy Trainee

 - Monitors and analyses relevant disability policy related updates both at the national, European and international level.

 - Supports Inclusion Europe policy actions for the European election.

 - Contributes to draft policy briefs and background documents as well as position paper.

 - Participates in drafting responses to European (EU institutions and Council of Europe) and International (CRPD Committee, Special Rapporteur) consultations.

-- Participates in external meetings with different European institutions and organisations, and draft related reports.
+- Participates in external meetings with different European institutions and organisations, and drafts related reports.

-- Assists in the organisation of internal events and stakeholder consultations.
+- Assists in the organisation of events and stakeholder consultations.

 Candidate profile (skills, knowledge and interest):

 - Good command of English both written and oral.